• Engineer and cameras

 Evidence Collection

 CCTV recordings are invaluable when it comes to supporting investigations following incidents.
 Research revealed that in London, there are approximately 691,000 CCTV cameras, equating to roughly one camera for every 13 people.
 These high-quality video recordings are essential for resolving disputes and assisting law enforcement, offering clear evidence that helps facilitate legal proceedings.
+Furthermore, insurers often look for certified security systems when assessing claims, as high-quality footage can significantly speed up the claims process and provide proof of liability.

 Staff and Customer Safety

 Within a business, CCTV systems are crucial for maintaining the safety of employees and visitors.
 By monitoring both public and private areas such as side doors, back entrances, and other hidden areas CCTV can be used to continuously monitor and prevent unauthorised access and improve overall safety.
+This is particularly vital in mitigating the risk of workplace violence, as the presence of cameras can discourage aggressive behaviour and provide a safety net for staff working in isolation.

 Operational Insights

 Businesses can use CCTV footage to help with the training of new staff, by showing examples of employees performing tasks correctly.
 This can help to eliminate the need for external or training by other staff members, saving the company money, time and can boost productivity.
 By monitoring employee performance in real-time, businesses can not only reward good work but can also be used to identify what’s working and what isn’t.
+However, employers must remain aware of legalities regarding watching staff on CCTV to ensure they balance operational needs with privacy rights under UK law.

 Engineer and cameras